 At a high level, a KB divides knowledge into terminology (also called TBox) and assertions (also called ABox).
 One may think that the terminology describes general knowledge (e.g. "Dogs are mammals"), and assertions state facts (e.g. "Fido is a dog" or "Fido likes Alice").
 Those elements of KB terminology and assertions are called axioms.
 Axioms are formulated using a vocabulary, which consists of individuals (e.g. "Fido" or "Alice"), concept names (e.g. "dog" or "mammal"), and role names (e.g. "likes").
-Besides concept names in the vocabulary, complex concepts can be constructed from other concepts using concept constructors.
+A concept denotes a set of individuals, and besides concept names in the vocabulary, there are complex concepts that can be constructed from other concepts using concept constructors.
 The available constructors are different depending on the chosen DL.
-In particular, in the \mathcal{ALC} DL there are concept complement, intersection, union, universal restriction, and existential restriction constructors.
+In particular, in the ALC DL there are concept complement, intersection, union, universal restriction, and existential restriction constructors.
 The TBox contains subsumption axioms, that allow one to state that one concept is subsumed by another concept.
 There are two kinds of assertion axioms in ABox: a concept assertion axiom allows one to state that an individual is an instance of a concept, and a role assertion axiom allows one to relate two individuals by a binary role.